 \paragraph{Data summarization fairness $k$-center.}

-To the best of our knowledge, the fair $k$-center clustering problem was first formally addressed in the context of data summarization by~\citet{kleindessner2019fair}.
+The fair $k$-center clustering was formally addressed in the context of data summarization by~\citet{kleindessner2019fair}.
 They proposed a $5$-approximation algorithm for the case of two groups and a $(3 \times 2^{m-1} - 1)$-approximation for the general case with $m$ groups.
-After them, the improvement was made by~\citet{jones2020fair}, who reduced the approximation ratio to $3$ for arbitrary $m$ groups.
-Prior to these two relevant works, the matroid center problem which includes a generalization of the $k$-center problem that enforces a matroid constraint on the set of centers rather than a simple cardinality constraint, was studied by~\citet{chen2016matroid}.
+Subsequently, \citet{jones2020fair} reduced the approximation ratio to $3$ for arbitrary $m$ groups.
+Before these two relevant works, the matroid center problem, a generalization of the $k$-center problem that enforces a matroid constraint on the center set rather than a simple cardinality constraint, was studied by~\citet{chen2016matroid}.
 They developed a $3$-approximation algorithm, although with considerably higher time complexity.
 More recently, \citet{chen2024approximation} introduced the fair $k$-supplier problem, which involves selecting $k$ facilities from a dataset partitioned into $m$ disjoint groups, subject to group-wise upper bounds on the number of facilities selected.
 They presented a $5$-approximation algorithm for this problem by maximum matching techniques.